leonine90/Resumix/README.md

 2. Add the component to `app.vue`
 3. Add corresponding data to `data/resume.js`
 4. Add section visibility control to the `sections` object
-5. Pass the data as props to the component
+5. Pass the data as props to the component in Resumix

 ### Styling
 - Global styles are in `app.vue`